RuPay vs Visa: Which Credit Card Is Better for You?

 Debit & Credit Cards by Visa and RuPay

-Whether your bank is on RuPay or Visa, you can get both a debit card and a credit card on either network — it just depends on what your bank offers and whether you qualify.
+Whether your bank issues RuPay or Visa cards, you can get both a debit card and a credit card on either network—it just depends on what your bank offers and whether you qualify.

 A debit card is directly linked to your savings or current account.
 When you pay, the money comes straight out of your balance.
 A credit card lets you spend first and pay the bill later — basically a short-term loan from your bank that you settle monthly.